 The use or possession of alcoholic drinks or illegal substances within the college/centre or its grounds is prohibited.
 Disciplinary action will be taken against Learners who breach this regulation.
+If you have anxieties about someone using illegal substances or have personal concerns, talk to a staff member in confidence.
+It is important to know that substance use is prohibited and illegal.

 Smoking is prohibited throughout college/centre buildings.
 Designated smoking areas are provided.
-It is essential that there is no smoking anywhere in the vicinity of the main kitchen area.
+It is essential that there is no smoking anywhere in the vicinity of kitchen areas.
 This is to comply with food hygiene regulations.